joetanx/joetanx.github.io/prep.md

 - IaC design and implementation for GCC PIM
   - Walked through the design architecture to identify possible ways to IaC each component
   - Identified state of CyberArk-provided AMIs vs desired state after automation
-  - Detailed testing of automation scripts to cover the gaps
+  - Detailed testing of instance **User Data Scripts** to cover the gaps
+  - Considered CloudFormation and OpsWorks but GovTech had concerns over yaml files and puppet/chef maintenance, decided to use PowerShell/bash scripts in User Data Scripts
   - Worked with GovTech on documentation of operation and maintenance to ensure sustainability of the IaC setup

 #### 2.3.1.
 Controls Implemented: